jaredsmurray/bcf/README.md

 # Bayesian Causal Forests

-Welcome to the BCF site!
-This page provides more details on this implementation of Bayesian causal forests (BCF).
+Welcome to the `BCF` site!
+This page provides hands-on examples of how to conduct Bayesian causal forest (BCF) analyses.
+For methodological details on the underlying modeling approach, you can find the original BCF paper here: [https://arxiv.org/pdf/1706.09523.pdf](https://arxiv.org/pdf/1706.09523.pdf).

 ## Why BCF?

-BCF is a cutting-edge causal inference methodology that builds on Bayesian Additive Regression Trees (BART, Chipman, George, and McCulloch 2010).
+BCF is a cutting-edge causal inference methodology that builds on Bayesian Additive Regression Trees (BART, [Chipman, George, and McCulloch 2010](https://projecteuclid.org/euclid.aoas/1273584455)) and -- more immediately -- the application of BART to causal inference ([Hill 2011](https://www.tandfonline.com/doi/abs/10.1198/jcgs.2010.08162)).
 BART and BCF both combine Bayesian regularization with regression trees to provide a highly flexible response surface that, thanks to the Bayesian regularizing priors, is not overfit to the training data.
 BCF further extends BART's flexibility by specifying different models for relationships between covariates and the outcome and relationships between covariates and the treatment effect.
-For more information, you can find the original BCF paper here: [https://arxiv.org/pdf/1706.09523.pdf](https://arxiv.org/pdf/1706.09523.pdf).

 BCF performs remarkably well in simulation and has led the pack at recent rigorous causal inference competitions, such as those held at the Atlantic Causal Inference Conference.
-This implementation further extends existing BCF functionality by:
+[MMF: this list of bullets doesn't seem like it belongs here, on the front page for the package, does it?]This implementation further extends existing BCF functionality by:

 - allowing for heteroskedastic error
 - automating multi-chain, multi-core implementations
-- providing a suite of convergence diagnostic functions via the `{coda}` package
+- providing a suite of convergence diagnostic functions via the `coda` package
 - accelerating some underlying computations, resulting in shorter runtimes

 ## Getting Started

-If you are just getting started with BCF, we recommend starting with the tutorial vignette and the examples throughout the package documentation.
+If you are just getting started with BCF, we recommend starting with the tutorial vignettes on the "Articles" page of this website.

 ## Installation